 - The approver informs the employee about the changes required

-- She then awaits the updated expense report
+- He/she then await for the updated expense report

-- She receives the updated expense report and shares it with the finance team
+- The approver receives the updated expense report and shares it with the finance team

 - The Finance team manually reverifies the expenses

-- They then push the report for processing payment
+- The team then pushes the report for processing payment

 - Once done, the finance team manually updates the accounting books with the reimbursement to stay compliant

-Expense reporting becomes time-consuming and tedious.
+In a traditional expense reporting system, the process becomes time-consuming and tedious.
 Further, it causes more friction than saves costs.
 Today, the cost of manually processing one expense report stands at 58 USD.
 If that wasn’t enough, it takes 20 minutes to create one expense report.
 These facts shed light on just how unscalable manual expense reporting is.

 Fixing broken expense reporting at small businesses